palewire/first-automated-chart/docs/index.md

 ## What this class covers

 * Creating an key that allows you to edit charts using the Datawrapper API
-* Using the Python `datawrapper` library to create a chart
+* Creating a chart with the Python `datawrapper` library
 * Writing a template function that can create a chart for each item in a list
 * Regularly updating charts on a schedule